realworldocaml/book/en/guided-tour.md

 Again, the first arm of the match is the base case, and the second is the inductive.
 Unfortunately, this code has a problem, as is indicated by the warning message.
 In particular we don't handle one-element lists.
-Note how the underscore is used to indicate the presence of a value without specifying what that value is.

-We can fix this warning by adding another case to the match:
+We can fix this warning by adding another case to the match.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 36))